Frequently Asked Questions

 Our heart attitude in Great Commission Churches is to promote Jesus Christ as our leader.
 Jesus said, “Do not be called leaders; for One is your Leader, that is Christ.
 But the greatest among you shall be your servant” (Matthew 23:10,11).
 Therefore, we give glory to Jesus Christ, not a man or a group of men, for all the good that has been done in this movement of churches.

 Recognizing Jesus Christ as the Leader, there are hundreds of men who play a servant leader role within Great Commission Churches.
 Pastors in local churches provide leadership locally.
-Many of these men also serve other churches in their region as regional directors.
-These regional leaders make up around 25 members of the GCC National Leadership Council.
-As for the GCC national organization, the Executive Committee is John Hopler (Director), Rick Whitney (Assistant Director) and Dave Bovenmyer (Secretary.)
-The other board members are Doug Brown, Matt Gordon, Brent Knox, John Meyer and Tom Short (GCC board).
+Many of these men also serve other churches in their geographical region.
+As for the GCC national organization, the Executive Committee is John Hopler (Administrative Director), Rick Whitney and Dave Bovenmyer.
+The other board members are Doug Brown, Matt Gordon, Brent Knox, Chris Martin, Robbie McAlister and Tom Short (GCC board).

 13. How does Great Commission Churches partner with the greater body of Christ?